 Case Results: Blood Test Case Dismissed

-Example: Our law firm recently won a dismissal on a DUI case.
-An alleged second time offender with a blood test showed a .27% blood alcohol level.
+Example: Our law firm recently won a dismissal of a DUI case.
+An alleged second-time DUI offender with a blood test showed a .27% blood alcohol level.
 When we requested the blood for retesting from the Orange County Crime Lab Forensic Alcohol Division, which we do in every blood case, the crime lab reported that they could not find the vial.
-Two vials had the same printed number, and the names were close to each other, but different.
+Two vials had the same printed number, and the names were close to each other but different.
 There was no way to know which blood vial corresponded to each defendant, so the case was dismissed.

-Just the fact that we challenged the blood test, and asked for the blood vial to be re-tested, caused a dismissal of the DUI.
+Just the fact that we challenged the blood test in the first place and asked for the blood vial to be re-tested, caused a dismissal of the DUI.
 Our forensic alcohol expert normally uses an independent lab with an independent gas chromatograph, to retest for alcohol levels.
 However, in this case, just the request was enough for the DUI charge and the case (and probation violation) to be completely dismissed.
 A blood test result is never the last word in a DUI case.